LucasBMedeiros/fraud_blocker/README.md

 # 1. Business Problem.

-The Blocker Fraud Company is a specialized company in fraud detection on financial transactions.
-It has the Blocker Fraud service, which ensures the block of fraudulent transactions.
-The company's business model is service's performance monetization.
+This given case is one of a company specialized in fraud detection for financial transactions.
+The company's business model is based on performance monetization.

 # 2. Business Assumptions.